 Chaskele (OTOO Studios)

-A strong contender for favorite, Bertil Toby Svanekiaer’s Chaskele is exactly what it sounds like, an animated short about the Ghanaian childhood game which is either the prequel or sequel of baseball, or both.
+A strong contender for favourite, Bertil Toby Svanekiaer’s Chaskele is exactly what it sounds like, an animated short about the Ghanaian childhood game which is either the prequel or sequel of baseball or both.
 It tells the story of a naïve nerd drawn into a match with a local champ by a sore loser.
 What should be an ordinary game of running, throwing, batting and catching crushed cans quickly escalates into a display of mathematical genius, instincts and an affinity for metaphysical African electronics that borrow from the Adinkra symbolism of the Ashanti.
+The project has been revamped by Bertil who is now a founding member of Indigene BROS.

 The Legend of Ngong Hills